diofant/diofant/docs/release/notes-0.16.rst

 * :sympyissue:`26707`: Wrong translation of lerchphi into Mathematica
 * :sympyissue:`27074`: Sum ignores an undetermined value
 * :sympyissue:`27108`: Wrong integration involving Dirac Delta
+* :sympyissue:`27195`: Pow of Add should not extract Floats